 The lesson here is really not to buy out-of-season products but to try to adjust your cravings or desires for seasonal items based on the season.

-Few of us go to the grocery stores with an accompanying list.
-Many of us, on the other hand, go to the grocery stores thinking that we have our list embedded in our minds.
+Few of us go to the grocery establishments with an accompanying list.
+Many of us, on the other hand, go to the grocery ones thinking that we have our list embedded in our minds.

 A list comes in handy either as a reminder of what other products you are missing or a cross-check to make sure you do not have unlisted products in your shopping cart.